In a previous article, we discussed exceptions to the English and History Requirements for Naturalization.

 Your interpreter plays a significant role in the outcome of your citizenship interview.
 If your interpreter is not fluent in both languages, an incorrect interpretation can cause confusion, resulting in the denial of your application.
 Select an interpreter that you know to be fluent in your language and English.

 Our experienced attorneys have been successful in obtaining approval for many naturalization applicants who qualified for the English and civics exceptions.
 Let the experienced immigration attorneys at the Law Offices of Azita M. Mojarad, P.C. assist you in determining your eligibility for any exceptions and help you with your application process.
-For further information or to schedule a free consultation contact us at (312) 641-0771.
+For further information or to schedule a consultation contact us at (312) 641-0771.